-- The company submits its tax returns regularly and in a timely manner . - Inspection of the company's records until 2004 was carried out. - The company enjoys a tax holiday under the New Urban Communities law. - b.
-Salary tax - The company deducts income tax on employee salaries in a timely manner. - Inspection of the company's records until 2006 was carried out and tax claims were settled. - c.
-Stamp tax - No tax inspection was carried out until 2007. - The company's records until 2001 were inspected and tax claims were settled. - d.
-Sales tax - The company submits its tax returns and settles claims regularly and in a timely manner . - e- VAT - The company is not subject to Value Added Tax (VAT), formerly sales tax.
+- The company submits its tax returns regularly and in a timely manner. - Inspection of the company's records until 2004 was carried out. - The company enjoys a tax holiday under the New Urban Communities law.

+- The company deducts income tax on employee salaries in a timely manner. - Inspection of the company's records until 2006 was carried out and tax claims were settled.

+- No tax inspection was carried out until 2007. - The company's records until 2001 were inspected and tax claims were settled.

+d.
+Sales tax

+- The company submits its tax returns and settles claims regularly and in a timely manner.

+e- VAT

+- The company submits and pays tax returns on time.